 Lou Blackwell & the French Set.
 Photo Claudio Raschella

-Opening with À Paris, Blackwell’s chanson material (and apologies now, as my French is insufficient to translate song titles) included Bon Public, a song about a middle-aged couple reminiscing about kissing and canoodling on public benches and drawing the ire of conservative passers-by, and The Singing Clown, in which Blackwell partnered with her bassist.
+Opening with À Paris, Blackwell’s chanson material (and apologies now, as my French is insufficient to translate song titles) includes Bon Public, a song about a middle-aged couple reminiscing about kissing and canoodling on public benches and drawing the ire of conservative passers-by, and The Singing Clown, in which Blackwell partners with her bassist.
 Blackwell’s upper register is a touch thin (somewhere between Jane Birkin and Françoise Hardy), but the French Set is so proficient that the blend of soft vocals and jazz virtuosity creates a mesmerising whole.

 Lou Blackwell & the French Set.
 Photo Claudio Raschella

-Tragic chanson came in the form of Barbara’s Barbara, Tell Me When Are You Coming Back?, in which a passionate affair with a diplomat is subverted when the diplomat asks a friend to check on his lover from afar, only for the friend and lover to begin an affair themselves.
+Tragic chanson come in the form of Barbara’s Barbara, Tell Me When Are You Coming Back?, in which a passionate affair with a diplomat is subverted when the diplomat asks a friend to check on his lover from afar, only for the friend and lover to begin an affair themselves.

 The Adelaide Cabaret Festival continues until 21 June.